Website Crawling

 - Standard browser crawler uses this option by default and is a recommended one.
 Your website will load the same way your regular visitors see it.

-- YandexBot this option is used to crawl your website as Yandex search bot sees it.
-Our crawler will be signed as the main Yandex bot (YandexBot/3.0)
+- Googlebot this option is used to crawl your website as Google's crawler sees it.
+Our crawler will be signed in the same way as Google's web search bot (Googlebot/2.1)

-- Mysitemapgenerator use direct identification of our crawler if you need separate control settings and an ability to manage website access
+- Mysitemapgenerator use direct identification of our crawler if you need separate control settings and an ability to manage website access.